Two curiosities in downtown Las Vegas, vintage train cars used by the likes of Teddy Roosevelt, Annie Oakley and Buffalo Bill, have been relocated.

 Some bidders were deterred by the cost of transporting the cars, estimated to be about $100,000.

-So, while it’s sad to see the train cars go, there’s some consolation in the fact they’ll be back in action and enjoyed by families in Ely.
-It’s pronounced “EE-lee,” by the way.
+So, while it’s sad to see the train cars go, there’s some consolation in the fact they’re in good hands.

 Yes, we asked how much the train cars sold for, but the answer isn’t straightforward.
 It wasn’t a completely cash transaction.
 The deal included trade for waste disposal services, which makes sense given the fact the Stevens brothers will be in construction mode on their new resort, currently called 18 Fremont (formerly the Las Vegas Club).

-We’ve learned exclusively that before the trains were taken to Ely, they served as a location for an upcoming episode of “Pawn Stars.”
+We’ve learned exclusively that before the trains were moved, they served as the location for an upcoming episode of “Pawn Stars.”
 Derek Stevens will presumably be shown haggling over the train cars with experts from the Las Vegas-based reality show.
-No deal could be struck, hence the sale to the company in Ely.
+No deal could be struck, hence the sale.

 Here’s a look at the parcel of land in question, as well as the trains before their move.